creators-area/Advisor/README.md

 *Psst Garry, help some developers out will ya?*

-## What is Overwλtch?
+## What is λdvisor?

-Overwλtch (read: Overwatch) is an administration addon in heavily development, built to provide the following features to your servers:
+λdvisor (read: Advisor) is an administration addon in heavily development, built to provide the following features to your servers:

 - Permissions systems with role based access to commands.
 - Moderation commands.